eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 Because _customization_.

-PrestaShop owes its success mainly to its ability to be extendable and customizable.
+PrestaShop owes its success mainly to its ability to be extended and customized.
 For this, developers rely on extension points that allow them to add behavior in specific points, as well as conventions that allow them to replace certain bits of the software by their own.

 We think that this aspect wasn't thoroughly accounted for when designing the VueJS stack, as current extension methods do not work with VueJS pages.
-And of course they don't, because it behaves in a drastically different way.
-Let me repeat: **there's no defined way to customize a VueJS page in PrestaShop right now**.
+And of course they don't, because they behave in a drastically different way.
+So **there's no defined way to customize a VueJS page in PrestaShop right now**.

-If we want to allow this pages to be customizable, we have to rethink how these pages would be customizable, and provide a stable way of doing it.
+If we want to allow these pages to be customizable, we have to rethink how, and provide a stable, clearly-defined way of doing it.
 That is a very long process that cannot be improvised in the middle of a major migration, so we have to go back to the drawing board and start over.
 In the meantime, we need to make those pages extensible again.

-Our only option right now to make all three systems converge is to continue down the Symfony path before switching to something else.
+Consequently, our only option right now to make all three systems converge is to continue down the Symfony path before switching to something else.
 This decision will make more sense once you read the next two articles in this series.

-In the meantime, we will continue to add VueJS in the Back Office, but as standalone components, like the [live search engine results preview component][serp] that we added in the Product Page in 1.7.5.0.
+In the meantime, we will continue to add VueJS in the Back Office, but only as standalone components like the [live search engine results preview component][serp] that we added in the Product Page in 1.7.5.0.

-* No clear scope, no clear vision (where do we go?)
+### Duplicate systems

+Many of the new systems in PrestaShop 1.7 don't replace the previous ones, but feature a new, semi-independent way of doing the same thing that coexists with the previous way, kept for backwards compatibility.

+Having more than one way of doing a given thing is bad for many reasons.
+First, it introduces cognitive friction, because as a developer you have to think about in when you should use one or the other.
+Second, because a business or dependency change in one must be replicated in the other.
+And third, if they don't produce the same output or side-effects for some reason, then it might produce systemwide inconsistencies.

+There are several examples of this in PrestaShop 1.7.
+One of them is the "Core–Adapter–Legacy" architecture.
+Let's explore four problems tied to this example:

+#### 1. Shared responsibility

+As described in the previous article, in order to allow old code to progressively be replaced by new code, the Core namespace conventions prohibits developers from using legacy classes directly in Core classes.
+When developers need legacy functionality in a Core class, it needs to be wrapped in an Adapter class that can be then injected into the Core class.

+**The problem:** Since all the Adapter does is wrap legacy features in a non-static class, we now have two classes that do the same: one in Adapter, one in legacy.

+#### 2. Different implementations/side effects

+The idea behind Adapters is that they should eventually be replaced by Core code that reimplements the feature, allowing us to delete the legacy class later.
+However, some developers chose to partially reimplement some legacy features in Adapters, but introducing a _slightly_ different behavior.

+**The problem:** Not only do we have two classes that do the same thing, but they do it in a _different_ way and produce _different_ side effects.
+Which one should we use, and when?

+#### 3. Little or no added value

+Looking at the code, we can see that many hastily made Adapters have been designed [as dumb bridges to legacy code][bad-example], even replicating method signatures and design flaws of their legacy counterparts.
+Some even have static methods!

+**The problem:** Many adapters do not even add any value to legacy classes and exist only to comply with the "no use of legacy classes in new code".

+#### 4. Hard dependencies

+To make matters worse, most Adapters do not even implement an interface, which makes it impossible to replace them with Core reimplementations without modifying the dependent classes.

+**The problem:** Most adapters are hard dependencies and cannot be replaced without changing the dependent code.

+#### Bonus: No single source of truth

+And finally, there's the matter of Database access.
+Since most interactions with the database are performed through ObjectModels, and since ObjectModels are too difficult to reimplement with an Adapter (we want to get rid of them anyway), some developers reimplemented them using Doctrine.

+**The problem:** Even models have been duplicated.
+Some of them _aren't even in the adapter namespace_ and work in a _completely different way_... so there's no single source of truth anymore.

+There are many other duplicate systems in 1.7:

+- Symfony controllers vs Legacy controllers
+- Twig vs Smarty
+- Symfony translation system vs legacy
+- New BO theme (based on bootstrap 4) for Symfony pages vs legacy one (based on bootstrap 3) for legacy pages

 * Customization forgotten (no overrides)
 * Duplicate systems (Sf vs legacy, twig vs smarty, translations, bo theme, vue)

+### Legacy layout

+### Translation system

+Customization forgotten (no overrides)

 # Too many dependencies with external services